sacha-l/substrate-seminar/scheduled/2023/03-14-build-nft-shop-kodadot.md

 ## Description

-Join Viki (co-founder at Kodadot) and Sacha to learn how to build an NFT shop with Kodadot.
+Join Viki (co-founder at Kodadot) and Sacha to learn how to build an NFT shop for Polkadot using Kodadot's APIs.
 We will cover how to build a simple webapp that queries NFTs by collection and address owners using Deno and Fresh.

 Check out what we'll be building here: https://fandom.deno.dev/

 ## Topics